Shreyas3303/donors_choose_ab_testing/README.md

 - Charts comparing approved vs rejected projects by text length
 - How each test group performs compared to the control
 - Statistical tests to see if the differences are real or just random
-- The money impact - how much funding would be affected
-- Recommendations on what to do next
+- Business Impact

-## The results (spoiler alert!)
+## The results

 Spoiler: The results were actually surprising.
 Making teachers write longer descriptions actually **reduced** approval rates instead of improving them.
-Here's what happened:
+Results:

 - **Control group**: 84.86% approval rate
 - **800 character minimum**: 82.45% approval rate (worse!)
 - **1000 character minimum**: 81.23% approval rate (even worse!)
 - **1200 character minimum**: 79.87% approval rate (much worse!)

-## Why this matters

-This is a good example of why you should test assumptions with data.
-Just because approved projects have longer descriptions doesn't mean requiring longer descriptions will cause more approvals.
-It might actually discourage teachers from submitting projects at all.

 ## Files in this project